 - It should state: “The object of the declaration described above is in conformity with the relevant Union harmonization Legislation: Directive 2014/53/EU”.
-Include other Directives that apply but may not referenced by the RED if applicable such as Hazardous substances Directive 2011/65/EU etc. But do not include references to the product Safety, RF Exposure or EMC directives, even though if applicable the product must comply with the requirements of these directives.
+Include other Directives that apply but may not reference by the RED if applicable such as Hazardous Substances Directive 2011/65/EU etc. But do not include references to the product Safety, RF Exposure or EMC directives, even though if applicable the product must comply with the requirements of these directives.
 RED references requirements equivalent to the Low Voltage Directive (LVD) 2014-35/EU, in-addition RED references the EMC directive 2014/30/EU.

-- Reference to the relevant harmonized standards uses or references to other technical specifications used in the assessment (including their identification number and version) such as EN 301 489 – 01 and EN 300 328 or equivalent listed standards on the Official journal.
+- Reference to the relevant harmonized standards uses or references to other technical specifications used in the assessment (including their identification number and version) such as EN 301 489 – 01 and EN 300 328 or equivalent listed standards on the Official Journal.

-- Details of the Notified Body name and number and a description of the assessment they undertook (and the resulting EU type examination certificate)
+- Details of the Notified Body name and number and a description of the assessment they undertook (and the resulting EU type-examination certificate)